-Policy Integrity’s multi-year effort to improve federal natural resource leasing programs has begun to make a major impact.
+Policy Integrity’s multi-year effort to improve federal natural resource leasing programs has made a significant impact.
 Since 2009, we have advocated that government leasing decisions account for “option value,” a common financial concept that places value on delaying irreversible decisions in order to gain more information.
 We have suggested policy changes through an academic article, a lawsuit, and numerous public comments, and the Department of the Interior has begun to listen.
-The proposed offshore oil and gas leasing program announced in early 2015 devotes 12 pages to option value and related resource valuation concepts, using language that closely resembles the arguments Policy Integrity has repeatedly made to the agency.
+The offshore oil and gas leasing program proposed in early 2015 devotes 12 pages to option value and related resource valuation concepts, using language that closely resembles the arguments Policy Integrity has repeatedly made to the agency.
 Likely effects of this change include higher minimum bids for lease sales and delayed leasing of sensitive areas.
 We are continuing to push for additional improvements in government natural resource valuation at multiple federal agencies.

 Our input is helping to improve energy policy decisionmaking in New York State, which in 2015 announced an ambitious mandate to boost clean energy.
 We have submitted numerous comments to the New York State Public Service Commission, suggesting several changes in the design of its Clean Energy Standard to ensure that the state’s policy goals can be met in the most-cost effective manner.
 In its final order, the Commission adopted several of our suggested changes.
 Most notably, the Commission relied on our comments in deciding to calculate zero-emission credit payments based on the Social Cost of Carbon.
 This marks a major success in our ongoing efforts to encourage government agencies to use the Social Cost of Carbon as a tool when designing policy.